blankworker1/ALLOCATE/M_NODE.md

 **Examples**

-Detect motion near the miners (binary sensor motion_detected) → alert sent via Home Assistant.
+Use camera detect motion feature to send an alert via Home Assistant.

 Use camera day/night status change for automatic scheduling of "dawn" trigger for domestic loads  (physics-based scheduling).